PIPE¶

 Interface data bus, for the 16-bit wide bus, bits

-are the fourth symbol.
+7:0hold the first symbol and bits15:8hold the second symbol.
+In 32-bit mode, bits23:16are the third symbol and31:24are the fourth symbol.
 Transmission is in symbol-order (1, 2, 3, 4).tx_datak : Signal(width_symbol), in rx_datak : Signal(width_symbol), out

 The Data/Control signaling for the symbol in the given position on the data bus.
 For multi-symbol transmit busses, bit

-is always the upper symbol.- powerdownSignal(2), in
+0always is the lowest symbol, andnis always the upper symbol.- powerdownSignal(2), in

 Transceiver power state.